wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Function Declarations

-### Function declarations hoist their name and the function body.
+Function declarations hoist their name and the function body.

 ```javascript
 function example() {